History of Amherst Museum

 Amherst was found on the 10th of April 1818, apart from the city of Buffalo, New York, according to the Amherst Museum.
 On the east of Amherst is Clarence, in a western direction is Tonawanda, Niagara county is north of Amherst, and Cheektowaga is south of Amherst.
 The town of Amherst is situated on the northern boundary of the county.
 It is a town in New York, in the United States of America.
 Amherst is a densely populated town.
 The town was named after Lord Jeffrey Amherst, who was the commander-in-chief of the British army in North America from 1758 to 1763.
 Amherst has a geographical measurement of 53.6 square miles.

 The establishment of Amherst began in 1799 when 30 acres of land were bought on the grounds that are now the museum.
 Benjamin Ellicott and John Thompson purchased this land.
 The Holland Company were the owners of the land at the time of the sale.
-The mill privilege at Williamsville was included in this transaction.
-Ellicott and Thompson paid two dollars an acre.
+The mill privileges were Williamsville was included in this transaction.
+Ellicott and Thompson paid two dollars an acre, which included the water works, the grand central fountain, pumping and irrigation stations.
 There was not much progress seen over the next few years.
 Building on the land only began in 1801; John Thompson first built a sawmill.
 Other people started to occupy the area shortly after this.
 Samuel Kelsy, Henry Lake, Benjamin Gardner, and William Lewis made land contracts in 1803 and became settlers.
 Thompson's timber house became occupied by Mr. Maitby in 1804.
 Many other immigrants joined in 1804.
 These people included Caleb Rogers, Jacob Vanatta, Gen. Timothy S. Hopkins, Samuel McConnell, Stephen Colvin, and Joel Chamberlain.
 Many other properties were bought between 1804 to 1807.
 These occupiers include Jonas Williams, David Evans, J. Drake, Samuel Fackler, and Gamaliel St. John.
 The first tavern was bought in 1805 by Elias Ramson.
 This tavern was established as Williams’ Mills.
 Settlers continued to come in after the war had passed.
 The town was starting to encounter a lot more activity.

 The opening town meeting was conducted in 1819, during spring.
 The officials chosen during this meeting were: